arjinmc/MiniNotePad/README.md

 MiniNotePad
 ===========

-This a simple notepad written in Java with GBK code
+This a simple notepad written in Java project in GBK code,including some kinds fo functions as new file,save file,save as,cut,copy,paste,select all,undo,auto wrap.The files will be save in utf-8 code with the application.

 This is a small works when I was a fresh to learn Java.